sakthiinfotec/weblinks/git.md

 git clone https://github.com/sakthiinfotec/marsrover.git
 git remote -v

-git branch # To show current branch git branch -a
+# To show current branch
+git branch

+# To list all the available branches
+git branch -a

 # Create and checkout a branch - develop